dart-lang/language/working/1426-extension-types/feature-specification-views.md

 A compile-time error occurs if a view type is used as a superinterface of a class or a mixin, or if a view type is used to derive a mixin.

+*In other words, a view type cannot occur as a superinterface in an `extends`, `with`, `implements`, or `on` clause of a class or mixin.
+On the other hand, it can occur in other ways, e.g., as a type argument of a superinterface.*

 If `e` is an expression whose static type `V` is the view type
 <code>View&lt;S<sub>1</sub>, ..
 S<sub>k</sub>&gt;</code>
 and `m` is the name of a member declared by `V`, then a member access